ViniciusJO/rotatron/README.md

 Operational wise, there are two modes of operation: `manual` and `automatic`.
 When in `automatic` mode the application will constantly poll the sensor data and automaticaly adjust the orientation.
 On `manual` mode the application only changes the orientation on client `set` command.

-Right now the code is able to automatically find the accelerômeter device and the display is known by the xrandr extension, but the findig of the touchscreen device is still a [TODO](##TODO).
+Right now the code is able to automatically find the accelerometer device and the display is known by the xrandr extension, but the findig of the touchscreen device is still a [TODO](##TODO).

 ## Usage